harlydurbin/bovine_demo/README.md

 3. After joint genotype calling, INFO field filter values and depth of coverage at each variant on chromosome 28 extracted in `source_functions/filter_eval.snakefile` using `GATK VariantsToTable` and `vcftools --site-mean-depth`.
 Descriptive statistics & distribution of these values explored in `notebooks/filter_eval.Rmd`.
 Results can be found in `html/filter_eval.html` and were used to inform filtering cutoffs in the next step
 4. Callset filtered in `source_functions/joint_genotyping.snakefile`
     * Variants restricted to biallelic SNPs using `GATK SelectVariants`
-    * Site-level and genotype-level filtering annotated using `GATK VariantFiltration`.
-Then failing sites removed and failing genotypes set to missing using `GATK SelectVariants`
+    * Site-level ~~and genotype-level~~ filtering annotated using `GATK VariantFiltration`.
+Then failing sites removed ~~and failing genotypes set to missing~~ using `GATK SelectVariants`
+        + Based on results in `notebooks/filter_eval.Rmd`, data processed without genotype-level filtration starting 7/23/20
 5. Summary stats for each chromosome generated using `Picard CollectVariantCallingMetrics` then evaluated in `source_functions/joint_genotyping.Rmd`, VCF format checked using `GATK ValidateVariants`. `CollectVariantCallingMetrics` results:
     * **data/derived_data/joint_genotyping/bovine_demo.variant_metrics.summary_chr.csv** contains a summary by chromosome
     * **data/derived_data/joint_genotyping/bovine_demo.variant_metrics.detail_wg.csv** contains a summary by sample averaged/summed across all chromosomes